systemseed/material_base/docs/index.md

 Introduction
 ------------

-Material Base v2 (MB) is a base theme for Drupal 8 and 9.
+Material Base — is a base theme for Drupal 7, 8, 9 and 10.
+It implements [Material Design](https://material.io/) concept by Google.

+The theme was made as basic styles and a set of components, which can be easily combined for making beautiful Drupal themes instead of building them from scratch.
+It utilises [Material Components for web](https://m2.material.io/develop/web) library by Google.

-MB was completely rewritten since version 1.x and there is no upgrade path from v1 to v2.
+Material Base v2 has been completely rewritten since version 1.x and there is no upgrade path from v1 to v2.

-MB implements [Material Design](https://material.io/) concept (2nd edition) by Google.

-MB uses [Material Components for web](https://material.io/develop/web) library by Google.

-MB uses a component-based approach and Drupal libraries for organizing theme elements and features.

-MB designed for themers and developers and requires knowledge of Drupal theming system and Sass for effective use.
+Material Base — is the theme for themers.
+It requires knowledge of Drupal theming system and CSS/SASS.

 Happy theming!